Why salon marketing? How would you like a constant stream of new salon customers every day, all day? Even on a Tuesday?

 clock, having a salon marketing calendar and knowing exactly WHAT to send out and WHEN will help you win more than half the battle.
 You can even become a salon marketing superstar.

 Below are 5 effective, proven, and tested strategies to help you schedule your busy salon life.

-1. The first week of each month send out print salon oversized flyer promotion that is tied to a holiday or a special celebration event, such as summer solstice, local charity run events, mothers day salon promotions etc
+1. The first week of each month send out print salon oversized salon flyer promotion that is tied to a holiday or a special celebration event, such as summer solstice, local charity run events, mothers day salon promotions, etc

 Why oversized?
 Imagine the curiosity of getting a large letter card in a post, you want people to read your promotion, so the key is to keep customers curious, as well as grab their attention.

 2. Send out a postcard the second week of every month.

 Use this promotion to tie into the salon offers and remind about the offer of the month deadline.

 3. Print salon newsletter strategy.
 Send it every 3rd week of the month.

 Don’t have a print newsletter?
 It’s not that hard to create one.
 Once you have the system in place producing the newsletter should become an automatic second nature.
 It does not have to be a glossy magazine, a small traditional 4 pages of A4 paper will do just as great a job.
-Imagine having your own salon newsletter delivered to your customers with all exciting offers, news and anything to do with hairstyle and hair products?
+Imagine having your own salon newsletter delivered to your customers with all exciting offers, news, and anything to do with hairstyles and hair products.
 It certainly will set your salon brand apart from others in the town.

 4. Send an Email newsletter update once a month.
 Use this opportunity to keep it informative, fun, full of cool hair tips and ideas, and of course, offers.And don’t forget to include a clear call to action and the deadlines for any